NeleBiH/LIno-Sleep-tracker/README.md

 <img width="1025" height="705" alt="Screenshot_20250813_020328" src="https://github.com/user-attachments/assets/9123056f-76a9-4970-bcee-f1bef09e0bb4" />

-# 😸😸😸Created by Nele using ChatGPT so this is experimental and keep eye on your cat it might get angry if you run this code😸😸😸
+# 😸😸😸Created by Nele using ChatGPT so this is experimental and keep eye on your cat might get angry if you run this code😸😸😸
 # License: GPL-3.0-only

 # Features: